aws-samples/aws-modernization-with-okta/content/Integrate Okta & AWS SSO/_index.en.md

 +++
-title = "Integrate Okta & AWS SSO" chapter = true weight = 40
+title = "Integrate Okta & AWS IAM Identity Center" chapter = true weight = 40

 +++
-The integration of Okta & AWS SSO is straightforward.
-You create in Okta the AWS SSO Application and configure the SSO and Provisioning.
+The integration of Okta & AWS IAM Identity Center is straight forward.
+You create in Okta the AWS IAM Identity Center Application and configure the SSO and Provisioning.

 {{% notice tip %}}
-Okta provides over 7300 pre-built integrations with the [Okta Integration Network (OIN)](https://www.okta.com/integrations/) and the AWS SSO Integration is just one of them.
+Okta provides over 7500 pre-build integrations with the [Okta Integration Network (OIN)](https://www.okta.com/integrations/) and the AWS IAM Identity Center Integration is just one of them.
 {{% /notice %}}

 {{% notice info %}}